Xiddler/PORTABLE_ENV/dotfiles/cheat/.cheat/xargs.md

+# Overview

+xargs and -exec do similar things; see https://unix.stackexchange.com/questions/41740/find-exec-vs-find-xargs-which-one-to-choose

+the -exec … + is often an alternative way

+    find . -exec cmd {} +
+    find . -print0 | xargs -0 cmd

+Both are meant to be reliable ways to run a command on the files found by find.

+# See also

+~/.cheat/exec.md
+~/.cheat/parallel.md
+~/.cheat/xargs.md (this file)

+# Helpful info

+Safely piping file names to xargs requires that your find supports the -print0 option and your xargs has the corresponding option to read it (--null or -0).

+Otherwise, filenames with unprintable characters or backslashes or quotes or whitespace in the name may cause unexpected behavior.

+On the other hand, find -exec {} + is in the POSIX find spec, so it is portable, and it is about as safe as find -print0 | xargs -0, and definitely safer than find | xargs.

+It's recommended never doing find | xargs without -print0.

 # What does xargs do exactly?

-# Answer: runs a given command on each line of input from a piped command
+ Answer: runs a given command on each line of input from a piped command

+# Examples

-# find all file name ending with .pdf and remove them
+## find all file name ending with .pdf and remove them -- could be dangerous
 find -name *.pdf | xargs rm -rf

-# if file name contains spaces you should use this instead
+## if file name contains spaces you should use this instead

     find -name *.pdf | xargs -I{} rm -rf '{}'

-# xargs -I{}: on each line in the input, run the given command and replace {} with the contents of the line
+Here, xargs -I{}: on each line in the input, run the given command and replace {} with the contents of the line

-# using grep - find all files that contain a line ending in sh to a maxdepth of 2
+## using grep - find all files that contain a line ending in sh to a maxdepth of 2
 find -maxdepth 2 -name "*.*" -type f | xargs -I{} grep 'sh$' '{}'

-# Will show every .pdf like:
+ Will show every .pdf like:
-#	&toto.pdf=
+	&toto.pdf=
-#	&titi.pdf=
+	&titi.pdf=
-# -n1 => One file by one file. ( -n2 => 2 files by 2 files )
+ -n1 => One file by one file. ( -n2 => 2 files by 2 files )

     find -name *.pdf | xargs -I{} -n1 echo '&{}='

-# If find returns no result, do not run rm
+If find returns no result, do not run rm

-# This option is a GNU extension.
+## This option is a GNU extension.
 find -name "*.pdf" | xargs --no-run-if-empty rm

-# open a book from the results of my booksearch command using okular
+## open a book from the results of my booksearch command using okular

 ❯ echo $(booksearch interface) | xargs okular # it works!!

-# display the line count in all the files in $HOME (2022-11-08)
+## display the line count in all the files in $HOME (2022-11-08)
 ❯ lf | awk '{ print $NF }' | xargs wc -l
 grep: warning: stray \ before -
    13 helix1.txt